 First, I’d like to mention that the concept of translator I will discuss in the passage is only limited to experts who handle written translations.

-There is no doubt that a translator must be skilled at native language and his foreign language.
+There is no doubt that a translator must be skilled at the native language and his foreign language.
 Reading and writing are two top priorities for him or her to handle continuously and well.
 As a wise sentence indicates, “practice makes perfect”, language learners need to practice using it to express ideas or concepts.

-For instance, a professional translator might locate himself into finance or IT filed, then he studies this subject as hard as university students majoring in finance or computer do.
+For instance, a professional translator might locate himself in the finance or IT field, then he studies this subject as hard as university students majoring in finance or computer do.
 He should form a systematic structure of knowledge in that aspect.
 He reads tons of professional books and keeps this habit in his service as a translator.

-Though a translator must be objective in expressing the original ideas in translating, it is not necessary for him to limit him wording and usage of figure of speech.
-As far as I have noticed and many co-workers complained, most of translators are urgent to pursue speedy efficiency without consideration cast over re-wording or lubricate passage structure or expressions.
+Though a translator must be objective in expressing the original ideas in translating, it is not necessary for him to limit his wording and usage of the figure of speech.
+As far as I have noticed and many co-workers complained, most of the translators are urgent to pursue speedy efficiency without consideration cast over re-wording or lubricating passage structure or expressions.

 I also think writing propels translation work.
-A translator needs to practice writing in both native and foreign languages, in which he can immerse himself in output of language points and create a comfortable language environment.
+A translator needs to practice writing in both native and foreign languages, in which he can immerse himself in the output of language points and create a comfortable language environment.
 More importantly, he structures whole passages, through which he develops his logic that can be a big hand in understanding authors’ ideas in lines of materials.

 When the topic of a professional translator comes to me, I also have a big picture of a happy guy.
 As we all know, translation sometimes tortures translators, in terms of its professionalism, its broad scope, diverse wording styles of different authors, and so on.
-Under pressures, he needs to keep body energetic and brain fresh.
+Under pressure, he needs to keep his body energetic and brain fresh.
 So sports and entertainment are good choices for a translator to adopt in life.

-I have been feeling left behind so far by professional translators in the aspect of knowledge scope, flexibility in wording and usage of figures of speech.
+I have been feeling left behind so far by professional translators in the aspect of knowledge scope, flexibility in wording, and usage of figures of speech.
 I prepare to work on the two main parts this year, hoping I can make loving progress through daily practice.